dev-xiligroup/doxy-doxy-wpcs/CommentCalls Package/README.md

 - classes are not always object. “self” args can be a source of confusion.
 - sub class and __init__
 - to test type, it is better to use isinstance().
+- how to use sublime command “edit_settings” for this plugin and add a command from a sub-module (see xili_mod_calls_settings)
 - …